jadecobra/python_tdd_exercises/source/index.rst

   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.

-Pumping Python: How to Flex Your Code Muscles for Fun!
+Pumping Python: How to use Test Driven Development to solve problems
 ======================================================================

 This book is a collection of exercises to get you writing python code immediately using Test Driven Development.